jardon/boostGauge/README.md

 - I dont like the boundaries that it has mostly because of the lack of predictability without having a specific sensor set aside
 - The methodology for how the array is moved needs to be re-evaluated
 - I'm bad at blender.
 There needs to be a gauge face made.
 Maybe someone could make something better?
+- I'm still bad at blender.
+The walls of the casing are a little on the thin side.
+Would help to be thickened up a hair
 - Don't have a center display picked out.
 Could do two seven segment displays that fit PERFECT but then theres dealing with resister arrays with a not that flexible display

 ## Components